ExchangeUnion/docs/Dockerless Installation.md

 disable = true
 ```

 For convenience, consider adding `alias xucli='/home/xud/xud/bin/xucli -p 8886'` to the xud user's `.bashrc` and source it.
+Then restart `xud` once (e.g. with `systemctl restart xud`) and try running `xucli getinfo`, which should return with an overview of xud's, as well as lnd's and connext status.

+Ping us in the help channel of our [Discord server](https://discord.gg/YgDhMSn) for support.

 # Tips 'n Tricks

 * When installing on a Raspberry Pi you might see `Unexpected error during initialization`.
 [Here](https://github.com/ExchangeUnion/xud/issues/1199#issuecomment-527819108) the solution.
-If you see an `install error` when installing via `npm i`, try `npm install --production`.
+* If you see an `install error` when installing via `npm install`, try `npm install --production` & `npm install -g typescript`.